 The main Group 2 languages taught at St Leonard are French, German, Spanish and Italian.
 A range of Group 1 languages, including Russian and Mandarin, are also available on demand, and are subject to an additional charge.
 Please contact the Admissions Team for more information at email@example.com

 Many of the teachers in this large department teach a language that is their mother tongue.
 The School’s location in a town which attracts people from all over the world to its university, means that, where there is sufficient demand for a particular language, highly proficient teachers can be brought in to deliver it in most instances.

 The department follows a topic-based approach to work, incorporating structural and grammatical exercises, as they arise from the course materials.
 Homework is considered to be vital for preparing for future lessons, consolidating material already covered in class and developing independent work habits.

 MYP pupils receive language acquisition tuition in French, Spanish and German.
-They chose two out of the three to continue with into Year 9.
+After Year 8, they choose two out of the three to continue with into Year 9.
 In the February of Year 9, pupils can choose one language to focus on or continue with both for their GCSE options.
 At the end of Year 9, pupils have a chance to sit the DELF (A1) examinations, to gain an international recognition of their skills in French.

 In Year 10, pupils must choose one language (French, German or Spanish) for iGCSE.
 Able pupils however are encouraged to choose two languages.

 Pupils on the Pre-IB course can study language and literature in German, Spanish, Mandarin, Russian or another language (subject to availability).
 They follow the IGCSE syllabus with a view to taking the examination at the end of the Pre-IB year.

 For the IB Diploma, all pupils must study a Group 2 language.
-Italian and Japanese ab initio is available for students who wish to begin the study of a new language.
+Italian ab initio is available for students who wish to begin the study of a new language.
 French, German and Spanish B are all offered and other languages at various levels may also be available on demand.